 ExpressVPN Summary

 ExpressVPN’s no-logs claim has been tested in the real world: the Turkish government once raided their datacenter and seized their servers in an attempt to access logs on a particular user.
 Guess what they found?
 Nothing.
-This, and the fact that ExpressVPN is located in the British Virgin Islands, a VPN-friendly jurisdiction, makes it an attractive for China VPN users.
+This, and the fact that ExpressVPN is located in the British Virgin Islands, a VPN-friendly jurisdiction, makes it an attractive option for China VPN users.

 Here are some high points that pushed ExpressVPN to the top of the list: